3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 3.12 Revenue Recognition

-A 5-step approach is used to recognise revenue as below:
+A 5-step approach is used to recognize revenue as below:

 Step 1: Identify the contract(s) with a customer Step 2: Identify the performance obligation in contract Step 3: Determine the transaction price

-Step 4: Allocate the transaction price to the performance obligations in the contract Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation Sale of goods
+Step 4: Allocate the transaction price to the performance obligations in the contract Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation

 Interest income

-Interest income on financial asset is recognised using the effective interest rate (EIR) method.
+Interest income on financial asset is recognized using the effective interest rate (EIR) method.

 Dividends